LIT-Protocol/docs/docs/additional-examples/evm-swap.md

 Lit Actions are programmable code written in Javascript which can run on the LIT Network.
 We can program a Lit Action so that if certain permissions are met for a pkp, it must sign specific transactions that can be sent to the blockchain.
 We need to grant a Lit Action as a permitted action to the PKP to allow the Lit Action to generate signatures with it.

-We can create an escrow pkp in the following way (Mint/ Grant/ Burn)
+We can create a PKP "escrow" using the Mint/Grant/Burn approach in the following way:

 - Mint a PKP on Lit
-- Grant a permitted Lit Action
+- Grant a permitted Lit Action to sign with it
-- Burn the PKP NFT so that no more auth methods can be modified
+- Burn the PKP so that it can't be used to sign anything else other than what is outlined in the Lit Action logic

-This approach will allow us to create scenarios where a private key can generate signs based on conditions and unlock robust opportunities like cross-chain swapping, messaging or bridging.

-For a Swap Lit Action, both parties need to deposit their funds to the PKP and based on the conditions the PKP should be completing the swap:

-- Alice (or Bob) creates a Mint/Grant/Burn PKP
-- Alice deposits 4 token A on Base Sepolia to the PKP
-- Bob deposits 8 token B on Chronicles to the PKP
-- Alice (or Bob) executes the Lit Action.

-Lit Action execution, checks conditions and executes the swap from the PKP

-If the swap conditions aren't met then the Lit Action execution shall revert the funds to their depositors.

 ### Architecture for Mint/Grant/Burn